 By the end of the book, lorries from an aircraft factory are rumbling past the cricket field on a new cinder road.
 Everything is about to change, and Moore himself goes off to fight.
 What happens to Brensham in wartime is told him in letters to the front: of his own war we know almost nothing.
 As narrator he is, as in Elmbury, self-effacing, but, in his observation and often pitch-perfect prose, utterly engaging.

-This preface to Brensham Village also appears in Slightly Foxed Issue 50 © Sue Gee 2016
+Extract from Slightly Foxed Issue 50 © Sue Gee 2016

 This article also appears as a preface to Slightly Foxed Edition No. 34: John Moore, Brensham Village